-What then shall we say that Abraham our father has found according to the flesh?
+What then shall we say was gained by Abraham, our forefather according to the flesh?
 For if Abraham was justified by works, he has something to boast about, but not before God.
 For what does the Scripture say?
-"Abraham believed God, and it was accounted to him for righteousness."
-Now to him who works, the wages are not counted as grace but as debt.
-But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness. . .
+"Abraham believed God, and it was counted to him as righteousness."
+Now to the one who works, his wages are not counted as a gift but as his due.
+And to the one who does not work but trusts him who justifies the ungodly, his faith is counted as righteousness...

-Now, to understand this passage, answer these questions: Why was Abraham's "righteousness" not acceptable to God?
+Now, to understand this passage, answer these questions: Why were Abraham's works not acceptable to God?
 Will there be any people who boast in heaven?
 If not, why not?
 What is the plain teaching of this passage about how we are justified?